XuewenWangUGA/snpAP/README.md

 # SnpAP for snp Allele Probability

-snpAlleleProbability (SnpAP) is a bioinformatic tool to calculate the likelyhood of snp alleles
+The snpAlleleProbability (SnpAP) is a bioinformatic tool to calculate the likelyhood of snp alleles

 # Run
 Type this command in command terminal: